Skip to main content

 OR

 b.
-Starts no earlier than 30 minutes before any public event and lasts no longer than 30 minutes after a public event no farther than 300 feet from the site of the event or of the location of the University building in which the event takes place.
+Starts no earlier than 30 minutes before any public event and lasts no longer than 30 minutes after a public event and shall be no farther than 300 feet from the site of the event or location in which the event takes place.

-3. PRINTED MATERIALS may NOT be DISTRIBUTED within 25 feet of any window of any classroom or office, within 25 feet of any door of any classroom building or office building, or within 40 feet of any window of any residence hall or University apartment.
+3. Printed Materials shall not be Distributed within 50 feet of any classroom or office window, within 50 feet of any classroom building or office building door, or within 50 feet of any residence hall or University apartment window.

-4. PRINTED MATERIALS may NOT be DISTRIBUTED within 50 feet of the gates of any athletics venues during the times audiences are arriving at or leaving an event at those locations.
-This regulation shall not limit the DISTRIBUTION of programs or associated materials with respect to the events taking place at the site, or to sales that take place in connection with authorized University concessions.
+4. Printed Materials shall not be Distributed within 50 feet of the gates of any athletics venues during the time the audience is arriving or leaving an event at those locations.
+This regulation shall not limit the distribution of programs or associated materials with respect to the events and sales taking place at the site in connection with authorized University concessions.

-5. PRINTED MATERIALS may NOT be DISTRIBUTED within any athletics venues.
-This regulation shall not limit the DISTRIBUTION of programs or associated materials with respect to the events taking place at any athletics venues, or to sales that take place in connection with authorized University concessions.
+5. Printed Materials shall not be Distributed within any athletics venues.
+This regulation shall not limit the distribution of programs or associated materials with respect to the events and sales taking place at the site in connection with University concessions.

-6. PRINTED MATERIALS may NOT be placed for SELF-DISTRIBUTION outside of any University building.
+6. Printed Materials shall not be placed for Self-Distribution outside of any University building.

-7. PRINTED MATERIALS may NOT be left on parked cars on University property.
+7. Printed Materials shall not be left on cars parked on University property.

-10. PRINTED MATERIALS or other material (e.g., paint, chalk, etc.) shall NOT be attached or applied to (1) the external walls or roofs of any university building, (2) the outside doors of any classroom building or administrative building, (3) the outside windows of any classroom building; administrative building or residence hall/apartment or (4) the outside windows of any public area of any other campus building.
+8. Printed Materials or others materials (e.g., paint, chalk, etc.) shall not be attached or applied to (1) the external walls or roofs of any University building, (2) the outside doors of any classroom building or administrative building, (3) the outside windows of any classroom building; administrative building or residence hall/apartment or (4) the outside windows of any public area of any other campus building.

-11. Except for PRINTED MATERIALS carrying out official University functions, PRINTED MATERIALS or other material (e.g., paint, chalk, etc.) shall NOT be attached to (1) the internal walls, floors or ceilings in any public areas in any campus building or (2) the internal doors or internal windows of any classroom building; office building or residence hall/apartment.
+9. Except for Printed Materials carrying out official University functions, Printed Materials or other materials (e.g., paint, chalk, etc.) shall not be attached to (1) the internal walls, floors or ceilings of any public areas in any campus building or (2) the internal doors or windows of any classroom building; office building or residence hall/apartment.

-12. PRINTED MATERIALS or other material (e.g., paint, chalk, etc.) shall NOT be attached to poles, trees, sidewalks, or structures, except that chalk may be used for non-commercial purposes in compliance with CMU’s Chalking Policy.
+10. Printed Materials or other materials (e.g., paint, chalk, etc.) shall not be attached to poles, trees, sidewalks, or structures, except for chalk that may be used for non-commercial purposes in compliance with CMU’s Chalking Policy.

-C. Except as provided in Section III.A and this Subsection, PRINTED MATERIALS may NOT be DISTRIBUTED inside University buildings.
+C. Except as provided in Section IV.A. and this Subsection, Printed Materials shall not be Distributed inside University buildings.

-1. PRINTED MATERIALS for SELF-DISTRIBUTION may be placed in specified locations in certain buildings.
-These PRINTED MATERIALS must be placed for SELF-DISTRIBUTION immediately next to those locations where CM LIFE is placed, in racks provided for that purpose.
-No items for SELF-DISTRIBUTION may be left in any other buildings or in any other locations.
-Items left for self-distribution may be removed by University employees at the end of each week.
-SELF-DISTRIBUTION locations will be established in the following buildings.
-Anspach Hall, Bovee University Center, Brooks Hall, Bush Theatre building, Dow Science Complex, Engineering & Technology Building, Finch Fieldhouse, Foust Hall, Grawn Hall, Health Professions Building, Moore Hall, Music Building, Charles V. Park Library, Pearce Hall, Powers Hall, Public Broadcasting Center, Ronan Hall, Rose Center, Rowe Hall, Sloan Hall, Smith Hall, Warriner Hall, Wightman Hall, and as provided below in the Residence Halls, Bovee University Center, and Student Activities Center.
+1. Printed Materials for Self-Distribution may be placed in specific locations in certain buildings.
+These Printed Materials must be placed for Self-Distribution immediately next to the locations where CM LIFE is placed, as the racks are provided for that purpose.
+No items for Self-Distribution shall be left in any other buildings or in any other locations.
+Items left for Self-Distribution may be removed by University employees at the end of each week.
+Self-Distribution locations will be established in the following buildings: Anspach Hall, Biosciences, Bovee University Center, Brooks Hall, Bush Theatre, Combined Services, Dow Science Complex, Engineering & Technology Building, Finch Fieldhouse, Foust Hall, Grawn Hall, Health Professions and Medicine Building, Moore Hall, Music Building, Charles V. Park Library, Pearce Hall, Powers Hall, Public Broadcasting Center, Ronan Hall, Rose Center, Rowe Hall, Solan Hall, Smith Hall, Warriner Hall, West Hall, Wightman Hall, and as provided below in the Residence Halls.
+Bovee University Center, and Student Activities Center.

 2. Bulletin Boards